pksunkara/reign/reign_view/README.md

 There are multiple feature gates to help the user select what he wants from the library.
 By default, none of them are selected and the default rendering results in a plain string.

-All the features are considered to be mutually exclusive and using them together might have unintended consequences.
+All the `views-*` features are considered to be mutually exclusive and using them together might have unintended consequences.

 You can check the [examples](https://github.com/pksunkara/reign/tree/master/examples/views)